1928 French Championships (tennis)

-The 1928 French Championships (now known as the French Open) was a tennis tournament that took place on the outdoor clay ourts at the Stade Roland-Garros in Paris, France.
+The 1928 French Championships (now known as the French Open) was a tennis tournament that took place on the outdoor clay courts at the Stade Roland-Garros in Paris, France.
 The tournament ran from 24 May until 4 June.
 It was the 33rd staging of the French Championships and the second Grand Slam tournament of the year.
 It was the first tournament held at the new Roland-Garros stadium which was built during the winter of 1927/1928.

-In the women's singles, Helen Wills Moody became the first American to win the singles event.
+Henri Cochet and Helen Wills won the singles titles.
+Wills became the first American women to win the singles event.